GwenVS/carpoolingapplicationfe/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Backend carpoolingapplication needs to be running on `http://localhost:9090/`.
-Locally the `proxy-conf.json` file is used to make connection.
+Locally the `proxy-conf.json` file is used to make connection via a proxy.

 ## Code scaffolding